 Mission statement

 With the HyPipe Bavaria – The Hydrogen Hub project, we will be laying the foundation for the indispensable Bavarian hydrogen network, to be completed by 2030.
-Our project is an important element in the European Hydrogen Backbone (EHB) and connects regions with hydrogen demand with numerous production regions both within Germany and abroad.
+It is listed by the European Commission as a PCI project and therefore included in the Projects of Common Interest (PCIs) for hydrogen infrastructure projects in Europe.
+It is an important element in the European Hydrogen Backbone (EHB) and connects regions with hydrogen demand with numerous production regions both within Germany and abroad.
 We are setting the course for importing hydrogen to Bavaria and are thus shaping the European hydrogen hub.

 Click here for project details